CroLinuxGamer/Dotfiles/README.md

 Rest are mostly scripts which I will name later on.

 Here is the [config](.config/bspwm/bspwmrc).
-Config's need to be placed in ot's respective path: `~/.config/bspwm/bspwmrc`
+Config need's to be placed in it's respective path: `~/.config/bspwm/bspwmrc`

 > sorry for not providing a screenshot ^-^